buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 ## Unsolved Problems

 ## Alternatives
-1.User can choose use gang by `strict-mode` and `non-strict-mode` case by case.
+- User can choose use gang by `strict-mode` and `non-strict-mode` case by case.

 ## Implementation History